 Escrow accounts are designed to pay costs associated with your home, notably property taxes and insurance premiums.
 Your lender factors in a specific amount to place in escrow, includes that amount in your mortgage payment and debits money from the account when those bills come due.
 When the lender allocates too little money to this account, it creates an escrow shortage.
 The lender can request that you to repay the deficit in a lump sum, or in monthly installments added to the loan, or they may leave the choice up to you.
 The choice that's best for you depends on your ability to pay the balance at once, and what the escrow shortage will do to your future mortgage payments if you don't.

 The Real Estate Settlement Procedures Act, or RESPA, regulates escrow accounts.
 In addition to the projected annual cost of taxes and insurance, RESPA allows lenders to keep a minimum balance in your escrow account to cover unexpected expenses.
-The federal maximum for this cushion is two months' worth of escrow payments, though state laws may further restrict that amount.
+The federal maximum for this cushion is one-sixth of the total annual payments.

 In an escrow shortage, you have a positive balance in your escrow account, but it's less than the amount targeted by the lender as being sufficient, likely meaning that the lender is using some of that cushion to make your tax and insurance payments.
 Escrow shortages are generally caused by an unexpected rise in your tax bill or insurance premiums.
 You may have increased your hazard insurance coverage, for example, or a series of claims may have caused your insurance carrier to increase your premiums.
 Real estate taxes can also balloon if your local authorities increase the tax rate, or if your house is appraised at a higher value.